After months and months of staircase restoration work and countless updates, the day has finally arrived!

-Okay, so the walls may looks slightly better, but the rest is still awful.
-The carpet really wasn’t to our taste and I even fell down the stairs twice just because it was so warn and slippery.
+Okay, so the walls may look slightly better, but the rest is still awful.
+The carpet really wasn’t to our taste and I even fell down the stairs twice just because it was so worn and slippery.

 There were chips all over the painted wood and everything was really dirty and had started to turn yellow.